StuckiSimon/strahl/website/docs/tutorial-basic.md

 npm run dev
 ```

-You should have a basic website set up with Vite running on `http://localhost:5173/` (port may vary).
+A basic website should be set up with Vite running on `http://localhost:5173/` (port may vary).
 Now we're ready to install `strahl`.

 ## Strahl Installation